sspintel/onnxruntime/docs/python/ReadMeOV.rst

 - Ubuntu 18.04, 20.04, RHEL or Windows 10 - 64 bit
 - Python* 3.7, 3.8 or 3.9

-Windows release supports only Python3.9

-This **OpenVINO™ Execution Provider for ONNX Runtime** package comes with pre-built libraries of OpenVINO™ version 2022.1.0 meaning you do not have to install OpenVINO™ separately.
-CXX11_ABI flag used for the Linux wheels is 0.

 This package supports:
 - Intel® CPUs
 - Intel® integrated GPUs
-- Intel® Movidius™ Vision Processing Units (VPUs) Please Note for VADM Please use Docker installation / Build from Source for Linux.
+- Intel® Movidius™ Vision Processing Units (VPUs).

+Please Note for VADM use Docker installation / Build from Source for Linux.

 ``pip3 install openvino-onnxruntime==1.11.0``

+Windows release supports only Python 3.9.
+Please install openvino pip package separately for Windows.
 For installation instructions on Windows please refer to  `OpenVINO™ Execution Provider for ONNX Runtime** for Windows <https://github.com/intel/onnxruntime/releases/tag/v4.0>`_.

+This **OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2022.1.0 meaning you do not have to install OpenVINO™ separately.
+CXX11_ABI flag for pre built OpenVINO™ libraries is 0.

 For more details on build and installation please refer to `Build.md <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.